 A Brief History of U.S. Bear Markets provides a very clear and informative view and details of our bear market history, that you ought to see.
 That one does not show the good times, but for that, also see its second green graph just below it (click it to enlarge it slightly).
 Certainly you should realize that crashes do happen now and then, but also, that they do recover.
 A Bear Market is defined by at least a 20% decline, which can seem mighty uncomfortable at the time.
 The worst ones have hit -50%.
 Many investors panic and sell and end their fund then, which just makes their loss permanent and very real.
 But instead hang in there, and it will eventually recover into happy times again with continued gains.
 Most years are good, and the long term gains are hard to ignore.
 Politics and taxes do need watching, and bad times do happen every once in a while, but then recovery also happens too.

 The market is usually good, with many more good years than not, and long term wins.
 But starting the calculator data at 1970 was deliberately chosen here to include actual real data for some seriously bad times.
 The crashes of 1974 and 1982 and 2001 and 2008 were exceptionally bad economic and market times.
 In contrast, the 2020 pandemic crash, -34% was tough on the economy and market, but its cause was not economic or political, and the market recovered quickly to current all time record highs.
-And there were other smaller dips, but the 1970s were poor (one crash) and the 2000s were worse (two crashes), all near 50%.
+There were other smaller dips, but the 1970s were poor (one crash) and the 2000s were worse (two crashes), all near 50%.
 The recovery from 2008 took the longest in modern history (until 2012), and the entire 2000s decade was down 9.4% (a "lost decade").
 So 2000 was the worst year to start the fund in the last 50 years of history.
-The price of the actual S&P 500 was under $1000 in 1997, again in 2002, and again in 2008, but even so, has reached $4700 in 2021.
-That is just the price, but the compounded gains have been exponential in the many years of gains.
+The price of the actual S&P 500 was under $1000 in 1997, again in 2002, and again in 2008, but even so, reached $4700 in 2021.
+That is just the price (less dividends), but the compounded gains have been exponential in the many years of gains.
 Investing for long term is the way to bet.

 This is a Google chart.